JohnByrneJames/SpartaGlobalRepo/Notes/Week-9-Networking, N-Tier Architecture and VPCs/Day44_Training.md

 * ssh -i DevOpsStudents.pem ubuntu@109.10.2.78

 Finished Today, was a lot of revision and trying to get the DB and APP to work on our new VPC.
 Find more information [**HERE**](https://github.com/JohnByrneJames/Network_VPC_setup)

+**My Steps**
+1. Add a public SSH into the Database instance for my IP inside the Private **NACL**
+2. Added my IP to the VPC DB security group, allow my IP to SSH into it.
+3. Added Internet to the Route Table, private
+4. Added HTTP and HTTPS links into the Private subnets Instance and subnet to allow internet temporarily (Port **80** and **443**)
+5. SCP from OS to bastion and then into private DB
+6. Run DB inside db instance inside VPC, make sure it is running
+7. Exit back to OS, SCP in App provision folder.
+SSH into App instance inside VPC public subnet and run app provision
+8. Run **NPM install** and **NPM Test**